-The Marfan Clinic provides specialized care for patients with Marfan Syndrome (MFS) and related connective tissue disorders such as Loeys-Dietz Syndrome and Ehlers-Danlos Syndrome.
+The Marfan Clinic provides specialized care for patients with Marfan Syndrome (MFS) and related connective tissue disorders.

 Marfan is a connective tissue disorder that involves the ocular, skeletal and cardiovascular systems.
 MFS affects about 1 in 5,000 people.
 It can appear at any age, although usually it starts manifesting during adolescent age, and may present differently in each patient.
 People with Marfan are often very tall, thin and loose-jointed.
 Many have heart and blood vessel issues, such as a weakness in the aorta or leaky heart valves.
 They also may have problems with their bones, eyes, skin, nervous system or lungs.